kramse/howto-camps/pro-tips-villages.md

 ... or you can just allow chaos to reign, that is fine too of course :-)

-Next step if the infrastructure, do this before you put up furniture.
+Next step is the infrastructure, do this before you put up furniture.
 Pull the power cables, plan where to put the power strips.
 Do a tree-like structure will make it easier WHEN you re-route power, which will happen.

 Pro tip: put lights on a few strips, or better on a single power strip with a switch, so the last person going to bed can flip a single switch.